 Brumation can be a difficult time for tortoises if their owners are ill-prepared.
 According to Veterinary Record, researchers noted a 7.78% mortality rate of brumating captive testudos.

 Disease And Illness

-Tortoises need more rest when sick.
-If your tortoise is sick, expect it to sleep more than usual.
-You should also expect a sick tortoise to appear less active, so it may appear lethargic and weaker than usual.
+Tortoises need more rest when unwell.
+If a tortoise is sick, expect it to sleep more than usual.
+You should also expect a sick tortoise to appear less active, so it may be lethargic and weaker than usual.

 Reasons for stress are wide-ranging but include the following:

-Once your tortoise’s needs are met, you should notice that they have a healthier sleeping schedule.
+Once a tortoise’s needs are met, you should notice that they have a healthier sleeping schedule.

-Check your UV lamp and temperature levels if your tortoise is healthy but regularly oversleeping.
-Your lamp may need replacing, or you may need to tweak the temperatures.
-Otherwise, check to see if your tortoise is sick, and bring it to the vet if necessary.
+Check the UV lamp and temperature levels when a tortoise is healthy but regularly oversleeping.
+The lamp may need replacing, or you may need to adjust the temperature.